Oven not reaching temperature

 - GE Oven Temperature Sensor WB21X5243 replacement

-- WB44k10005 Oven Bake Element WB44K10001 Fit for G-E Hot-Point Oven Element Replacement RB787WH1WW RB757BH1WH RB787WH1WW, Replaces AP2030964 824269 AH249238 EA249238 PS249238 WB30X46987 by AMI PARTS is a direct-fit replacement compatible with a wide range of GE and Hotpoint models, making it a reliable first choice when you’ve confirmed the bake element has burned out or is no longer glowing.
+If your GE JB655SKSS isn’t reaching temperature, a failed bake element is one of the most common culprits—and replacing it yourself is straightforward with the right part.
+The WB44k10005 Oven Bake Element WB44K10001 Fit for G-E Hot-Point Oven Element Replacement RB787WH1WW RB757BH1WH RB787WH1WW, Replaces AP2030964 824269 AH249238 EA249238 PS249238 WB30X46987 by AMI PARTS is a direct-fit replacement compatible with a wide range of GE and Hotpoint models, making it a reliable first choice when you’ve confirmed the bake element has burned out or is no longer glowing.
 It’s a plug-and-play swap that requires no special tools beyond a screwdriver, so most DIYers can have the oven back up to temperature within 30 minutes.
 (As an Amazon Associate I earn from qualifying purchases.)

-Once you’ve removed the old element and confirmed the mounting terminals match, you’ll want a part that installs without modification — and the 【Upgraded】WB44K10005 WB44K10001 Oven Bake Element Suitable for GE Hotpoint Americana Oven model RB526H3WW,RB757BH1WH,RB787WH1WW,RB787CH2CC,JBS03H2WH,36291114101,ABS200P1WW, JB14Y1DC,etc. by Beaquicy delivers exactly that, with an upgraded build designed to meet or exceed OEM specs for consistent, even heat distribution.
+Once you’ve removed the old element and confirmed the mounting terminals match, you’ll want a part that installs without modification—and the 【Upgraded】WB44K10005 WB44K10001 Oven Bake Element Suitable for GE Hotpoint Americana Oven model RB526H3WW,RB757BH1WH,RB787WH1WW,RB787CH2CC,JBS03H2WH,36291114101,ABS200P1WW, JB14Y1DC,etc. by Beaquicy delivers exactly that, with an upgraded build designed to meet or exceed OEM specs for consistent, even heat distribution.
 Its broad model compatibility across GE, Hotpoint, and Americana ranges makes it a solid option if you’re not 100% certain of your exact part number.